hair loss

 Hereditary Thinning or Balding

 Hereditary balding or thinning is the most common cause of hair loss.
 The tendency can be inherited from either the mother’s or father’s side of the family.
 Women with this trait develop thinning hair, but do not become completely bald.
-There is no cure, although medical treatments have recently become available that may help some people.
-One treatment involves applying a lotion, minoxidil, to the scalp twice a day.
-Another treatment for men is a daily pill containing finasteride, a drug that blocks the formation of the active male hormone in the hair follicle.
+There is no cure, although medical treatments are available.
+Topical agents applied to the scalp, such as minoxidil and others, are effective.
+Oral medications such as finasteride, minoxidil and others can be considered.
+Oral supplements may be helpful for some individuals.

 Alopecia Areata